-You can not Have it all with Wi-Fi: You have to Compromise
+You can't have it all with Wi-Fi: You have to Compromise

 Many years ago I learnt to fly.
 Its kind of similar in complexity to the workload if you were driving two or three cars at once.
 The plane isn’t glued to the ground, but operates in 3 dimensions (or planes, if you can excuse the pun).